isabella232/cxm-learn.en/help/course/transformation-story.md

 ---
-title: Adobe Transformation Story
+title: Adobe's Transformation Story
-description: Watch an overview video of Adobe's digital transformation story.
+description: Learn more about the role DDOM played in Adobe's digital transformation.
 ---

-# Adobe Transformation Story
+# Adobe's Transformation Story

-Watch an overview of Adobe's digital transformation story.
+WLearn more about the role DDOM played in Adobe's digital transformation.

 >[!VIDEO](https://video.tv.adobe.com/v/41691)